Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

- you can point at it, you can even touch it, and /(deep)+/ down you know it's not (even) (really) there you can put it in a box, even the 'versal set, and know it is not inside, and iff you know it's outside, then it's not outside either, nor inbetween; where?.. in a nutshell, it's only vacwm anyway; my inverse represents some"-thing", and electrons are dragons lemon /cleansanitises|disinfect|../ throat; '=svzv.. sipping (water; one day i'll set up the kettle…) seems to help stop coughing, and cleans the throat; is that the problem, or is it supposed to protect my throat from frictional coughing?
+ you can point at it, you can even touch it, and /(deep)+/ down you know it's not (even) (really) there you can put it in a box, even the 'versal set, and know it is not inside, and iff you know it's outside, then it's not outside either, nor inbetween; where?.. in a nutshell, it's only vacwm anyway; my inverse represents some"-thing", and electrons are dragons (strawed; bypass dental enamel (not that i have any; anyway…), taste buds,..) lemon /cleansanitises|disinfect|../ throat; '=svzv.. sipping (water; one day i'll set up the kettle…) seems to help stop coughing, and cleans the throat; is that the problem, or is it supposed to protect my throat from frictional coughing? just drinking it away (is the plan; eventually, when i goto buy it in 1.5l bottles, instead of the 10l omfg this takes so long, and yoy am i drinking it in shots‽)
+/distilled|electrolysis|../ water will absorb me; icontainerisation

 is there a game out where you can weaponise a giant fork,.? i just had a flash(back?) the giant fork technique is to jump forward(s), and throw(spear (threading the needle) v chakra (cfg, hold one button to spin /faster|slower/ (a button per axis, like skateboarding; or joy dicks), and one button to throw /faster|slower (over wall)/, like throwing knives,..) v sideways log (aoe) v..) it when you see around the corner; favours grounded players, since the trajectory is physically consistent (expect for intelligent bugs), and the other player can step out of the way of the giant flying fork